kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 control the level of complexity of the core.
 Although Coreblocks is an educational core, we want it to be practical.
 It should have an acceptable maximum frequency and shouldn't use too many resources, so it can be run on a FPGA.
 The synthesis step ensures that these requirements are met.
-In addition, it checks whether the code that is acceptable for the Amaranth is also acceptable for the synthesis tools.
+In addition, it checks whether the code that is acceptable for Amaranth is also acceptable for the synthesis tools.

 The main properties collected in the synthesis step:
   - Max clock frequency